Commercial Building Fires

 - Manufacturing plants

 Burn injuries, even after the wounds heal, can require multiple reconstructive surgeries.
 In addition, fires can leave victims suffering injuries such as fractures and head injuries from falling or jumping during the fire, and internal injuries from smoke and flame inhalation.
 Burn victims can also experience significant psychological damage from the trauma of being in a commercial building fire.
 Our law firm seeks full compensation for the physical and emotional damages suffered by our clients.

 Commercial building fires can also cause many fatalities.
 The families of victims may be able to file wrongful death claims seeking damages and compensation for their losses.
 Our compassionate attorneys can advise survivors about their rights and options.

-Contact Clark, Hunt, Ahern & Embry to schedule a free initial consultation with a Massachusetts commercial building fire lawyer.
+Contact Gregg, Hunt, Ahern & Embry to schedule a free initial consultation with a Massachusetts commercial building fire lawyer.
 Call 617-494-1920.
 We take injury cases on a contingency basis, charging no fee until we recover damages on your behalf.